| American Artist: Edward Greene Malbone

 and Another Holds a Laurel of Rose Blossoms)

-circa 1805
+Americancirca 1805

 attributed to Edward Greene Malbone (1777-1807)

-2 x 2 1/2 inches (sight; half side of frame measures 3 3/16 x 3 5/8 inches)
+2 x 2 1/2 inches (sight; half side of frame measures 3 3/16 x 3 5/8 inches) watercolor on ivory; housed under glass in a later (circa 1840)traveling case (only partially shown) with a mat of embossed sheet brass

 When originally acquired for the collection, it was believed that this was a mourning or memorial portrait of a deceased young lady (which, given the presence of angels, a rainbow and what appear to be heavenly rays of light, seemed to be a logical conclusion).
 Upon closer inspection, however, it is obvious that the angels are actually cherubs (sometimes referred to as putti).
 One of the cherubs, in fact, holds a cupid's bow and arrow, leading one to conclude that the portrait is more of a love token, perhaps commissioned to commemorate the young lady's betrothal.
+Painted circa 1805, this early American portrait has been attributed to Edward Greene Malbone (1777-1807).
+Towards the end of his short life, Malbone painted several similar miniatures, the most well known of which is a portrait of Miss Eliza Mason (later Mrs. Samuel Dunn Parker), currently a holding of the Milwaukee Art Museum.

-A view of the portrait outside its case, allowing its colors and
+A view of the portrait outside its case, allowing its colors andbrush strokes to be seen more clearly without the distortion or

 reflection that is often caused by the glass lens of a miniature's case